jagfxx/event-match/README.md

 - The CLI will ask you which package manager to use: **npm** or **yarn**
 - Navigate to your project folder with:
   `cd folder-name`

+### Setting up the Project

+- Add a `.env` file for environment variables.
+Here, I set the port to `3000`.
+- Modify `main.ts` to display a message with the server URL:
+  `"Application is running on: http://localhost:3000"`